sefabey/fear_of_crime_paper/src/london_slangs_twitter.md

 Below, I will define and use a function that (1)finds tweets (scraped previously) which match nth term from the slangs list, (2) randomly sample 20 tweets matching nth term, (3) print tweet text.

 Then, I will read these tweets and try to get a sense of what they refer to.
-I will print the tweets first and then add my comments
+I will print the tweets first and then add my comments.

+*Note for the persons with a keen eye:* The reason for using double distinct in the chunk below is, some slang terms returned less than 20 results so the chunk was throwing an error when using `sample_n(20)`.
+Thus had to do `distinct`, sample 20 with replacement and then do `distinct` again (for cases where unique n<20).
+I could have tackled this more elegantly (by dropping first `distinct` and using `sample_n` with replacement and then `disctinct`after that) but since I was using cache=T the some chunks, I was in too deep and I opted to carry on with not so elegant code.

 ```r